LordOfMice/hidusbf/README.md

 3. Uninstall.
   1. Unlink driver from mouse through SETUP.EXE (Filter = Unchecked)
-  2. For removing a service and file of driver: mouse right button click on HIDUSBFU.INF -> Install
+  2. For removing a service and file of driver:
+  Setup.EXE -> mouse right button click on [Install Service] -> [UnInstall Service] or mouse right button click on HIDUSBFU.INF -> Install in Explorer
   3. If you have delete a driver but not unlink it from mouse then the mouse will stop working.
 To make mouse working you can just delete device, corresponding to mouse in Device Manager,